-My favourite sport is Australian Rules Football.
-Its is one of the rare games where you can knock over a player without the ball, which makes it exciting and chaotic.
+I love Australian Rules Football.
+It is one of the rare games where you can knock over a player without the ball, which makes it exciting and chaotic.

-Of course choosing when you should try to tackle the player with the ball or go for the big hit is an important one.
+Of course choosing when you should try to tackle the player with the ball or go for the big hit on another opponent is an important one.

 This is the same in debates.
 Its usually best to ‘play the ball’ by discussing the topic at hand but anyone that has been on social media has seen debates degenerate into full blown personal attacks, something that is often called an ad hominem attack, or ‘playing the man’.

 In fact it is more effective than debating the topic itself and is just as effective as saying someone has engaged in misconduct, such as fraud.